Genesis Toning — Vascular and pigment laser · Candela GentleMax Pro

 Best for

-• Photoaging texture, dullness, and uneven tone in Fitzpatrick Skin Type (FST) III-V Asian skin
+• Photoaging texture, dullness, uneven tone in FST III-V Asian skin

-• Sensitive Asian skin requiring sub-purpuric (no bruising) low-downtime laser maintenance
+• Sensitive Asian skin needing sub-purpuric low-downtime maintenance

 Suited for

-• Patients with diagnosed rosacea already on baseline topical therapy (metronidazole, ivermectin, brimonidine, or azelaic acid) and stable trigger avoidance
+• Rosacea patients on baseline topical therapy + stable trigger avoidance

-• FST III-V Asian and Middle Eastern skin wanting non-ablative tone-and-texture work with minimal downtime
+• FST III-V Asian / Middle Eastern skin wanting non-ablative work

-• Multi-trip international patients accepting that a full 4-6 session course is NOT feasible in a single Seoul trip
+• Multi-trip international patients (full course is NOT one-trip)

-• Post-Hollywood Spectra or post-Vbeam patients wanting gentler ongoing maintenance between deeper sessions
+• Post-Spectra / post-Vbeam patients wanting gentler maintenance

 Duration